seriousme/node-dash/README.md

 ## Installation
 There are 3 options to get this running:
 - `git clone` this repository and run `npm install` followed by `npm start`
-- docker run -d -p 8080:8080 seriousme/node-dash
+- `docker run -d -p 8080:8080 seriousme/node-dash`
-- use the docker compose file in the docker folder
+- use the `docker-compose` file in the docker folder

 Once it runs you can send your browser to http://\<your host\>:8080/ which will show you a web interface.
 Alternatively you can use any REST client (e.g. CURL/Postman/etc) to talk to the API server